meedo-blip/face-comparison/README.md

 ```

 14. Once youre done running the face_env eniroment,
- (Optional) go back to the administrator powershell and run:
+ (Optional) Go back to the administrator powershell and run:
 ```
 Set-ExecutionPolicy Restricted
 ```